DataDog/integrations-core/cacti/README.md

 #### Containerized

-For containerized environments, see the [Autodiscovery Integration Templates][4] for guidance on applying the parameters below.
+For containerized environments, see the [Autodiscovery Integration Templates][4] for guidance on applying the parameters below:

-##### Metric collection

 | Parameter            | Value                                                                                                                    |
 |----------------------|--------------------------------------------------------------------------------------------------------------------------|